Ohmmeter: Design evolution

 Subsequent designs of ohmmeter provided a small battery to apply a voltage to a resistance via a galvanometer to measure the current through the resistance (battery, galvanometer and resistance all connected in series).
 The scale of the galvanometer was marked in ohms, because the fixed voltage from the battery assured that as resistance is increased, the current through the meter (and hence deflection) would decrease.
 Ohmmeters form circuits by themselves, therefore they cannot be used within an assembled circuit.
 This design is much simpler and cheaper than the former design, and was simple to integrate into a multimeter design and consequently was by far the most common form of analogue ohmmeter.
 This type of ohmmeter suffers from two inherent disadvantages.
 First, the meter needs to be zeroed by shorting the measurement points together and performing an adjustment for zero ohms indication prior to each measurement.
 This is because as the battery voltage decreases with age, the series resistance in the meter needs to be reduced to maintain the zero indication at full deflection.
 Second, and consequent on the first, the actual deflection for any given resistor under test changes as the internal resistance is altered.
-It remains correct at the centre of the scale only, which is why such ohmmeter designs always quote the accuracy "at centre scale only".
+It is correct only at zero and full scale deflection (infinite and zero resistance respectively) but all other indications will vary with battery voltage, and consequently the value of the adjustable series resistor.
+The reading for a given resistance under test will become increasingly lower as the battery ages.

 A more accurate type of ohmmeter has an electronic circuit that passes a constant current (I) through the resistance, and another circuit that measures the voltage (V) across the resistance.
-These measurements are then digitized with an analog digital converter (adc) after which a microcontroller or microprocessor make the division of the current and voltage according to Ohm's Law and then decode these to a display to offer the user a reading of the resistance value they're measuring at that instant.
-Since these type of meters already measure current, voltage and resistance all at once, these type of circuits are often used in digital multimeters.
+These measurements are then digitized with an analog digital converter (adc) after which a microcontroller or microprocessor make the division of the current and voltage according to Ohm's law and then decode these to a display to offer the user a reading of the resistance value they're measuring at that instant.
+Since these types of meters already measure current, voltage and resistance all at once, these types of circuits are often used in digital multimeters.